 Getting Started with Platelet Rich Plasma

-Even though this cutting- edge PRP treatment is new, Platelet Rich Plasma, which involves the use of stem cells, has been used for many years to regenerate and heal tissue in the joints and spine.
-Now, physicians are using the benefits of stem cells and Platelet Rich Plasma to help women and men improve their aesthetic appearances.
+Even though this cutting- edge PRP treatment is new, Platelet Rich Plasma has been used for many years to regenerate and heal tissue in the joints and spine.
+Now, physicians are using the benefits of Platelet Rich Plasma to help women and men improve their aesthetic appearances.

 Before getting started with a Platelet Rich Plasma therapy, New Jersey Hair Restoration Therapy Specialist, Johanan D. Rand, M.D. at Healthy Aging Medical Centers will perform a full medical intake and discuss the patients’ medical history, lifestyle habits, and treatment goals.
 Then, he and the patient will design a treatment plan that includes the use of Platelet Rich Plasma and potentially other therapies to help patients achieve their goals.
 Countless men and women have been able to enjoy thicker, more evenly distributed hair with the help of Platelet Rich Plasma for alopecia therapy.